pratik24/cliphoard_health_assignment/Ticket_Breakdown.md

 - description:
     - New view/modal to add and update custom id with form and button
     - Integration of add/update custom id API.
-    - Message display on successful entry or error when it fails to updates Estimated hours - 8-10 hours
+    - Message display on successful entry or error when it fails to updates<br/>
+Estimated hours - 8-10 hours<br/>
 Acceptance criteria - Facilities can input and save custom IDs for Agents, they can see proper error message if they use duplicate custom_id for agent

 Ticket 3